 Root canal treatment requires x-rays

-Root canal appointments at 75 Harley Street, London
+Your root canal appointment at 75 Harley Street

-If you have any concerns about the necessary time for root canal treatment, do please speak to our Harley Street team.
+If you have any concerns about the necessary time for root canal treatment, do please speak to our expert team.
 For some patients it may be possible to complete treatment in one extended appointment.

 A high level of success for root canal treatment

-Root canal treatment here at 75 Harley Street, London enjoys a very high level of success.
+Our root canal treatments enjoy a very high level of success.
 However, it is important to remember that success cannot always be guaranteed for any medical procedure.
 You can also read about the benefits of root canal along with the risks and complications of root canal.

 Our clinic here in London offers the very best treatment, equipment and magnification; however there are occasionally circumstances, out of the control of our root canal specialists, that limit healing.
-Should this occur we may recommend another visit to 75 Harley Street, London to eradicate the infection.
+Should this occur we may recommend another visit to 75 Harley Street to eradicate the infection.